themichjam/tidyskeleton/README.md

 The {tidyskeleton} package was written as a companian to the {tidyverse} way of working in R.

-You can install {gtsummary} with the following code.
+You can install {tidyskeleton} with the following code.

 ``` r
 remotes::install_github("themichjam/tidyskeleton")